-May our hearts be open to all the peoples and nations of the earth.
 May we recognize the goodness and beauty that you have sown in each of us, and thus forge bonds of unity, common projects, and shared dreams.
 Amen.

 III.
 Background Information and Discussion - 30 minutes

 Welcome everyone and remind them that the purpose of the gathering is to reflect on the theme of migration in Pope Francis' encyclical, Fratelli tutti.
 Provide some guidelines for the discussion.
 Remind the participants that the purpose of the discussion is to explore our faith and how we are to live it out in the world, not to debate with one another.
 Feel free to use the discussion questions as a way to get people to start talking about the encyclical and migration.